2ndSightLab/ai-tracker/awswishlist.md

 🟠 I cannot add MFA to an admin on an account in an organization in the new user setup flow.
 I have to skip it and do it in the AWS console.
 Is there some weird network traffic in that new user network flow that is using a global or out of region domain that is not used in the AWS console?

 🟠 Logging into a new account in a new organization in a brand new AWS account and I am getting popups for STS in aws regions all over the place not in my selected region.
 Please restrict that to my seleted retion.
 I have removed all the widgets except cost but they still keep coming.
+And SCP for this account only allows us-east-1.